 Again this sounds simple, but if they don’t know you how can they help you.
 Prepare your Badminton CV in advance.
 Do this at the same time you prepare your Personal Statement during the application process.
 I would advise that you start a Badminton CV well before you are thinking about University.

-Once you are proud of an an achievements record it.
+Once you are proud of an achievements record it.
 The opportunities to use your Badminton CV are varied, look out for future articles on why it’s good to keep a record of your achievements.
-If you you would like to write a guest post on this subject, it would be great to hear your thoughts.
+If you would like to write a guest post on this subject, it would be great to hear your thoughts.

 Do some research before going.
 Contact the University Badminton or Sports Director and start an email conversation.
 Browse their website (read No.1 ) and search for detail about their support programmes.